firetag2023/desktop-overloader/README.md

 # desktop-overloader
 # Creates files that create files that are saved to your Windows computer's desktop using batch files.
-NOTE: THIS CAN BE DANGEROUS AND SHOULD ONLY BE USED FOR EDUCATIONAL PURPOSES.
+NOTE: THIS CAN BE DANGEROUS AND SHOULD ONLY BE USED FOR EDUCATIONAL PURPOSES
-# To use this glitch, go to your Windows desktop and right-click and an option will be "new".
-Select .txt file or text document.
-Open the document and paste the code. after, do ctrl + s which will save your code. you can now close the .txt document and go back to your desktop.
-Change the name to "overloader.bat".
-MAKE SURE TO REMOVE THE .TXT IN THE NAME AND MAKE IT .BAT!!!! now you can double-click on it and it should work.